 The bard has a list of skills and cantrips that they get in their process of leveling up.
 These cantrips are cast using the bard’s creative expression.
 Having high charisma also makes for the bards to be great at conversation and good at being persuasive.

-The charming Bard features high charisma using their charm to win ability checks in game.
+The charming Bard features high charisma using their charm to win ability checks in the game.
 The attributes are highlighted in the table below.

 Strength | Dexterity | Constitution | Intelligence | Wisdom | Charisma |